 You can also just chop very finely by hand, but that's difficult, especially with the cranberries.

-2 Push the cranberries, orange sections, and apple slices through the grinder.
+2 Push fruit through grinder: Push the cranberries, orange sections, and apple slices through the grinder.
 Include the orange peel!
 Alternate the fruit as you push it through the grinder so that different fruits get ground together.
 If you do not have a grinder, pulse fruit in a food processor.